Common wood pigeon: Breeding

-The nests are vulnerable to attack, particularly by crows.
-The young usually fly at 33 to 34 days; however, if the nest is disturbed, some young may be able to survive having left the nest as early as 20 days from hatching.
+The nests are vulnerable to attack, especially by crows, jays, and magpies, but also by stoats, and invasive brown rats and gray squirrels.
+The young usually fly at 33 to 34 days; however, if the nest is disturbed, some young may be able to survive having left the nest as early as 20 days after hatching.

-In a study carried out using ring-recovery data, the survival rate for juveniles in their first year was 52 per cent, and the adult annual survival rate was 61 per cent.
-For birds that survive the first year the typical lifespan is thus only three years, but the maximum recorded age is 17 years and 8 months for a bird ringed and recovered on the Orkney Islands.
+In a study carried out using ring-recovery data, the survival rate for juveniles in their first year was 52 per cent, and the annual survival rate for adults was 61 per cent.
+For birds that survive the first year the typical lifespan is therefore only three years, but the maximum recorded age is 17 years and 8 months for a bird ringed and recovered on the Orkney Islands.

 Diet

-Most of its diet is vegetable, round and fleshy leaves from Caryophyllaceae, Asteraceae, and cruciferous vegetables taken from open fields or gardens and lawns; young shoots and seedlings are favoured, and it will take grain, pine nuts, and certain fruits and berries.
-In the autumn they also eat figs and acorns, and in winter buds of trees and bushes.
+Most of its diet consists of plant matter, round and fleshy leaves from Caryophyllaceae, Asteraceae, and cruciferous vegetables taken from open fields or gardens and lawns; young shoots and seedlings are favoured, and they will take grain, pine nuts, and certain fruits and berries.
+In the autumn they also eat figs and acorns, and buds of trees and bushes in winter.
 They will also eat larvae, ants, and small worms.
 They need open water to drink and bathe in.
-Young common wood pigeons swiftly become fat, as a result of the crop milk they are fed by their parents.
+Young common wood pigeons quickly become fat, as a result of the crop milk fed to them by their parents.
 This is an extremely rich fluid that is produced in the adult birds' crops during the breeding season.
-Due to their feeding on cereal crops, wood pigeons are considered an agricultural pest.

 Calls

-The call of the wood pigeon is a loud and sustained characteristic cooing, coo-COO-COO--coo-coo.
-In Ireland and the UK, the traditional mnemonic for the distinctive call of the bird has been interpreted as "Take two cows, Teddy", or "Take two cows, Taffy".
-Another interpretation for the birdsong has been "My toe bleeds, Betty".
+The call of the wood pigeon is a monotonous five-syllable characteristic cooing phrase, "oooh, oooh, ooh, ooooh, ooh", usually repeated several times.
+In Ireland and the UK, the traditional mnemonic for this repeated cooing phrase has been interpreted as "Take two cows, Teddy", or "Take two cows, Taffy".
+Other interpretations include "I am a pigeon", "My toe bleeds, Betty", and "I don't want to go".
+However the whole call begins and ends part-way through the mnemonic phrase, thus: "two cows Teddy, take two cows Teddy, take two cows Teddy, take".

 Predators

-Predators of the wood pigeon typically consist of the Eurasian sparrowhawk, northern goshawk and domestic cat.
-The eggs and babies of wood pigeons are also often predated by crows.
+Predators of the wood pigeon typically include the Eurasian sparrowhawk (Accipiter nisus), Eurasian goshawk (Astur gentilis), peregrine falcon (Falco peregrinus), and domestic cats.
+The eggs and young of wood pigeons are also often predated by magpies and crows.

+Hunting

+The wood pigeon is hunted extensively over much of its range, with millions of birds being shot annually, in part because it has been regarded as an agricultural pest, especially of cereal crops.
+In 1953, the British Government introduced a subsidy for the cost of cartridges to sport-hunters of wood pigeons, which was later abolished in 1969.